CENMAC’s Thursday Thirty

 Join us at 15.30 to 16.00 (GMT) on Thursday afternoons to find out how a wide range of assistive technologies are used to support learning and communication in mainstream and special educational settings.

-Take a look below and reserve your complimentary spots for Spring 2026.
+Take a look below and reserve your complimentary spots for Spring/Summer 2026.

 Who should attend?
 Our training sessions are suitable for teachers, SENCOs, school SEND teams, TAs, Speech and Language Therapists, Occupational Therapists, parents and carers supporting children and young people using assistive technology to access the curriculum and/or to communicate.